epam/hub-kubeflow-components/seldon-core/README.md

 ├── bin                             # directory contains additional component hooks │   └── self-signed-ca.sh           # hook for generating self-signed certificates
-├── hub-component.yaml              # configuration and parameters file of Hub component ├── istio-gateway.yaml.template     # Parameters definitions
+├── hub-component.yaml              # configuration and parameters file of Hub component ├── istio-gateway.yaml.template     # parameters definitions
 ├── post-undeploy                   # script that is executed after undeploy of the current component ├── pre-deploy                      # script that is executed before deploy of the current component ├── seldon-edit.yaml.template       # cluster role template